Chak dynasty: Civil uprisings (1505 – 1517)

 Musa Raina died shortly after in a civil conflict and was succeeded by Ibrahim Magre, who, due to his incompetence, fled from the valley.
-Malik Usman Dangre became the new Wazir but just after two months, a plot was schemed against him by Kaji Chak, Jahangir Padar and Gadai Malik with the support of Sultan Fateh.
+Malik Usman Dangre became the new vizier but just after two months, a plot was schemed against him by Kaji Chak, Jahangir Padar and Gadai Malik with the support of Sultan Fateh.
 The group first stomped over Dati Malik in the palace, killing him.
 They then turned towards Malik Usman and threw him into the prison.
 Jahangir Padar stood up as the Wazir but Ibrahim Magre, after a month of the recent events, came back from Punjab with a much larger force and defeated Jahangir and Kaji.
 Kaji, with Jahangir and the rest of the Chaks, fled to Punjab.
 Ibrahim served only for a year that a league was formed against him and was removed from his office.
 Malik Usman was again acknowledged as the Wazir.

 After 5 months of peace, the Chaks under Kaji and the Magres under Ibrahim called for an alliance and decided to overthrow Usman along with Sultan Fateh by enthroning Muhammad Shah in his place.
 Meanwhile, Usman with the Rainas supported Sultan Fateh.
 The Chaks and the Magres encamped at Sopore after reaching Poonch and then Baramulla.
-Malik Usman and the Rainas also encamped at Sopore such that only the River Jhelum separated them.
-Usman left behind Shankar and Sultan Fateh while he himself decided to attack Muhammad's forces after advancing through the Wular lake.
+Malik Usman and the Rainas also encamped at Sopore such that only the Jhelum River separated them.
+Usman left behind Shankar and Sultan Fateh while he himself decided to attack Muhammad's forces after advancing through the Wular Lake.
 Lohar Magre and Regi Chak intercepted this plan as both the sides met at Khuyahom pargana.
 Lohar and Regi's forces were soundly defeated but rumours were spread that Usman has been defeated and killed and Muhammad's forces will cross the river and seize Sultan Fateh.
-Sultan Fateh, hearing this, panicked and escaped through the Toshamaidan Pass.
+Sultan Fateh, hearing this, panicked and escaped through the Tosa Maidan Pass.
 Usman, disheartened, also made his flight but was captured and killed.
 The Rainas were pardoned as they submitted.